luisfmsonegrao/MedicalBot/README.md

   - `\notebooks` contains jupyter notebooks used for various ends, such as exploring the dataset or testing the agent's functionalities.
   - `\resources\layers` contains necessary aws lambda layers.
   - `\resources\figures` contains schemas of the **MedicalBot**
-  - `\.github\workflows` contains yml files to deploy changes to agent code automatically on merges to `main`
+  - `\.github\workflows` contains yml files that define CI/CD workflows

   ### **MedicalBot** current schema